mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 ## Check for Trademarks

 If you think the name of your organization might be a trademark, you should check [the USPTO's trademark database][tmdb] to see if it is.
 If so, it's probably wise to re-think the name of your organization.
-Naming your organization the Nike Charitable Trust. probably won't work out.
+Naming your organization the Nike Charitable Trust probably won't work out.

 ## Get an EIN